 Coffee drinking has been linked previously to positive health outcomes.
 Investigators have found that coffee drinkers have lower risks of type 2 diabetes and several cancers as well as Parkinson’s disease.
 Chemicals naturally found in coffee may reduce insulin resistance, control inflammation and, of course, protect the brain.

-Readers Respond to the Idea That Coffee Can Be Healthy:
+Readers Respond to the Idea That Coffee Can Protect the Brain:

 Several readers noted that drinking coffee can trigger heartburn or exacerbate GERD.